-- Preheat oven to 375 degrees F. and prepare an 8 X 8? square baking dish by spraying it with cooking spray.
+- Preheat oven to 375 degrees F. and prepare an 8 X 8 baking dish by spraying it with cooking spray.

-- As the pasta is cooking, melt the butter in a medium saucepan.
+- Cook the pasta al dente according to manufacturer's directions and melt the butter in a medium saucepan.

-- Stir in the flour and cook, stirring constantly, until the paste cooks and bubbles a bit, but don’t let it brown – about 2 minutes.
+- Stir in the flour, and dry mustard and cook, stirring constantly, until the paste cooks and bubbles a bit, about 2 minutes.
+Don’t let it brown.

-- Add the hot milk, continuing to stir as the sauce thickens.
+- Add the milk, Worcestershire sauce, salt, and pepper continuing to stir as the sauce thickens.
 Bring to a boil.
-Add salt and pepper to taste.

-- Lower the heat and stir in the Triple Cheddar Cheese.
+- Lower the heat and stir in the 1 cup of sharp cheddar cheese.
 Cook for 2 minutes more, stirring constantly.
 Remove from heat.